deco3500-2017/Team-Unfit/README.md

 ## Introduction
 Exercising can sometimes be a challenge for people as they struggle to stay motivated.
 People usually find fitness boring as they do not  like working out by themselves, working with a group of people can be much more motivating and fun, this can maintain a person more engaged and inspired to exercise.
 Team Fit aims to solve the problem of training long and boring sessions alone.
 Users can easily use the phone app to find a community to exercise along with, to achieve their personal best and goals.
 They are able to find training sessions based on the training category or their location.
 A session contains information about the date it is scheduled for, the location/location images and other users attending.
 ## Ideal User
+how does your solution target them?
+### User testing
+how will you access them form testing? how will you get the final prototype in their hands? what types of user testing will you do?
 ## Concept
 outline the idea and the rationale behind it.
 Define the project aims and audience and identify how your idea is di erent from / improves upon other current o erings.
 Identify areas of social & mobile theory that apply to, will inform your concept & approach.
 ## Team Unfit